-Fort Valley State University is committed to providing a safe learning and working environment, and in compliance with federal law has adopted policies and procedures to prevent and respond to incidents of sexual violence including sexual assault, domestic violence, dating violence, and stalking.
+Fort Valley State University is committed to providing a safe learning and working environment, and in compliance with federal law, has adopted policies and procedures to prevent and respond to incidents of sexual violence including sexual assault, domestic violence, dating violence, and stalking.
 These guidelines apply to all students, faculty, staff, contractors, and visitors.

-Reporting An Incident
+Reporting an Incident

-If a student, employee or visitor has been the victim of an incident of sexual violence they should immediately report it to the Fort Valley State University Campus Police at 478-825-6211 in Bywaters Building.
-In the case of an emergency or ongoing threat if possible get to a safe location and please report the incident by calling 911.
-Local law enforcement may be contacted at;
+If a student, employee or visitor has been the victim of an incident of sexual violence, they should immediately report it to Fort Valley State University Police and Campus Safety at 478-825-6211 in Bywaters Building.
+In the case of an emergency or ongoing threat, if possible, they should get to a safe location and report the incident by calling 911.
+Local law enforcement may additionally be contacted in the manner listed below.

-Fort Valley Police Department: (478) 825-3383 200 West Church Street Fort Valley, GA 31030

-Peach County Sheriff Office: (478) 825-8269

-1007 Spruce Street Fort Valley, GA 31030
+- Fort Valley Police Department: Phone: (478) 825-3383; Address: 200 West Church Street Fort Valley, GA 31030 - Peach County Sheriff Office: Phone: (478) 825-8269; Address: 1007 Spruce Street Fort Valley, GA 31030

-Students may also report to the Office of Student Success located on the third floor of the C.V.
-Troup Building (478) 825-6291.
-Employees may also report to the Office of Human Resources located on the second floor of the C.V.
-Troup Building (478) 825-6301.
-Employees, students, and visitors can also make report to the Director of Contracts and Compliance located in Troup 141, phone 478-825-4284.
+Students may also report to the Office of Student Affairs and Enrollment Management located on the third floor of the C.V.
+Troup Building or call the office at (478) 825-6291.
+Employees may also report to the Office of Human Resources, located on the second floor of the C.V.
+Troup Building, or call the office at (478) 825-6301.
+Employees, students, and visitors may also make report to the director of contracts and compliance located in Huntington Hall or call the office at 478-825-4284.
 Fort Valley State University officials will assist any victim in notifying law enforcement, including local police if they elect to do so.
 Victims are also entitled not to report to law enforcement.
-Any student or employee who reports an incident of sexual violence, whether the offense occurred on or off campus, should contact the Office of Student Success located on the second floor of Huntington Hall or Title IX Office located on 1st floor of Troup-Room 141 if they have questions regarding their options.
+Any student or employee who reports an incident of sexual violence, whether the offense occurred on or off campus, should contact the Office of Student Affairs and Enrollment Management, located on the second floor of Huntington Hall or the Title IX office located on 1st floor of Huntington Hall in Room 106, if they have questions regarding their options.